PUNK

 A

 It begins with THE BONES I DIDN’T BURY: A Punk Gospel in Seven Parts.
-Structured around the vision of the prophet Ezekiel’s Valley of Dry Bones, THE BONES I DIDN’T BURY is a prophetic memoir of survival, motherhood, and sacred defiance.
+Structured around the vision of the prophet Ezekiel’s Valley of Dry Bones, THE BONES I DIDN’T BURY is an unflinching work of literature about survival, motherhood, and sacred defiance.
 Raw, reverent, and cinematic, it carries readers through seven movements—from the valley to the rising—blending neurosurgery, disability advocacy, and the haunting choreography of faith.

-This is only the first prophecy.
+BONES is the first prophecy.
 Punk Gospel is the movement to come.

 THE AUTHOR

-KRISTIN DILLON is a writer, advocate, and former global photography director whose career spanned more than a decade shaping visual expression for major travel brands.
-After surviving neurosurgery and a corporate layoff in the same season, she turned to writing as testimony—where survival, motherhood, and justice collide.
+KRISTIN DILLON is a writer and advocate whose work sits at the intersection of story, justice, and systems. .
+She spent over a decade shaping brand expression for international travel companies.
+After surviving neurosurgery and a corporate layoff in the same season, she turned to writing as testimony, where survival, motherhood, and power collide.

-She is the founder of It Can’t Be Zero, a disability equity initiative invoking rights to extracurricular access for disabled children.
-Her work has catalyzed policy reform, shaped inclusive programming, and redefined how institutions witness disabled children.
+She is the founder of It Can’t Be Zero, a disability equity initiative confronting the systemic exclusion of disabled children from extracurricular life.
+Her work has catalyzed policy reform, shaped inclusive programming, and challenged institutions to witness.

-Her voice—what she calls “punk gospel”—fuses memoir, myth, and manifesto, turning systemic critique into prophecy with mercy.
+Her voice—what she calls “punk gospel”—fuses story, scripture, and manifesto, transforming systemic critique into prophecy, mercy and art.

 The Bones I Didn’t Bury is her first book.